randika-chathuranga/randika-chathuranga/README.md

-Hi, I'm Randika Chathuranga 🧔💻; I'm Undergraduate🎓 from Sabaragamuwa University Of Sri Lanka 😎 I'm a Student, Web Developer, and Volunteer!
+Hi, I'm Randika Chathuranga 🧔💻; I'm Undergraduate at [Sabaragamuwa University Of Sri Lanka](https://www.sab.ac.lk/) I'm a Student, Web Developer, and Volunteer!

 - 🔭 I’m currently working on my own and university evaluation projects 👍...
 - 🌱 I’m currently learning new technologies and updates about IT industry 🎯💻...